 Please fill out our online application and you will be contacted by a Composting Network Representative within 24 hours of receiving your information.

 Louisiana Department of Agriculture/State Rules and Regulations

-- Cans must be ready for pickup before the specified time (4AM) and day of your zone’s pickup.
+- Cans must be placed curbside for pickup before the specified time (between 1AM and 6AM) on the day of your zone’s pickup.